 - They can learn how to work with others.

-Working in groups collaboratively is critical skill students must learn.
+Working in groups collaboratively is a critical skill students must learn.
 It is the way much of the real world works today.
 For more information on creating and working with student teams check out the following self-paced module created by the Schreyer Institute at Penn State.
 It was designed for Penn State faculty but the information is available to all.

 Source: Weimer, M. (2013, March 20).
 Five Things Students Can Learn through Group Work | Faculty Focus.
 Effective Teaching Strategies for the College Classroom | Faculty Focus.
 Retrieved May 3, 2013, from http://www.facultyfocus.com/articles/teaching-professor-blog/five-things-students-can-learn-through-group-work/.